sqlroadie/PredictiveModelingUsingRandSQLServerMLS/README.md

 PredictiveModelingUsingMLS.sql - SQL script that uses R code covered in the previous file to build a Machine Learning predictive model that is executed in the SQL on premises instance

 PS: You may use this code sample as you wish.
-Remember that a little knowledge is often a dangerous thing :)
+Remember that a little knowledge is often a dangerous thing:)